The Ultimate Fendi Buying Guide: Prices, Quality, and Authenticity Tips

 Genuine designer products are stitched together, including shoes and boots.
 Replicas and cheap imitations, however, use glue instead.

-This is one of the best ways to spot fake Fendi shoes – if you find a pair of Fendi shoes, look for signs of glue around it.
+This is one of the best ways to spot fake Fendi shoes – if you find a pair of Fendi shoes, look for signs of glue around them.

 Fendi Rockoko combat boots with stretch fabric insertsFendi Rockoko combat boots with stretch fabric inserts